lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 After all stages of the implementation plan are complete:

 - Standard decorators are the only decorator implementation
-- Decorators are the one way to define reactive properties
+- Decorators are the one _core_ way to define reactive properties
+- Add a non-core utility library that can dynamically create reactive properties
 - Remove `static properties`, `static createProperty()` and associated APIs
 - Remove `static addInitializer()` since the standard decorator API provides this
 - Core decorators (`@property`, `@state`) are exported from the main `reactive-element`, `lit-element` and `lit` modules.